RussOakham/Immortal-Fitness-Collective/TESTING.md

 ### Improved slug generation for workout posts

-Currently the url-slug generated when workouts are posted is a combination of the category friendly name and the title.
+Currently the url-slug generated for workout posts, is a combination of the category `friendly_name` and `title`.

 ![Workout Blog Slug](media/workout-blog-slug.PNG)

-Site admins only plan to post one workout per day, so this is currently not an issue.
+Currently, site admins only plan to post one workout per programme per day, so this is not an issue at this time.
 However, there is still danger of human error causing a non-unique slug error.
 Adding a randomly generated ID to the slug would reduce this risk and be an improvement in future.

 ### Restrict reviews to verified purchasers